 Quick Tip: Roaches proliferate relatively fast on their own.
 Populations can quickly get out of hand if you ignore droppings.

 Roaches can defecate anywhere.
-It’s not uncommon to find droppings on food, in bathrooms, or even in beds.
+It’s not uncommon to find droppings on food, in bathrooms, or even in beds (which is why it’s important to know how to keep cockroaches away at night).
 The waste can appear where you least expect it, so it’s crucial to examine your entire home from top to bottom.

 To make matters worse, droppings stick around for a long time.
 The feces will slowly decay with time.
 But until that happens, it continues to pose a health and safety risk for anyone in the home.